 Half Marathon Plan - Novice 1

-This basic Novice Half Marathon Training Program is designed both for beginning runners who want to prepare for their first 13.1-mile race, but also for experienced runners interested in a fail safe program that will allow them to excel without making excessive demands upon their time.
+Here is an easy entry point for the sport of long distance running.
+Half Novice 1 is aimed at beginning runners.
+If you can handle a 4-mile run (or walk) at the end of Week 1, I’ll get you to the finish line of a half marathon at the end of Week 12.
+This basic Half Marathon Training Program works well for beginning runners who want to prepare for their first 13.1-mile race, but also for experienced runners interested in a fail-safe program that will allow them to excel without making excessive demands upon their time.

 Marathon Plan - Novice 1